fausstoo/Covid_SQL_Project/README.md

 from people_vs_vacciantions

--- PERCENTAGE OF PEOPLE VACCINATED: \
+-- PERCENTAGE OF PEOPLE VACCINATED: n\
-	--This might be a little inacurate because I didn't look into first and second doses, the point is to get the idea.\
+	--This might be a little inacurate because I didn't look into first and second doses, the point is to get the idea.n\
--- TEMPLATE TABLE \
+-- TEMPLATE TABLE n\

 DROP TABLE if exists percentage_population_vaccinated CREATE TABLE percentage_population_vaccinated